Channelside

 • Transform an existing 800-space surface parking lot into a vibrant, mixed-use development with waterfront access to all

-• Creation of approximately 3.7 acres (57.8% of site area) of new public open space including new destination parks under the care and control of the Boston Parks and Recreation Department.
+• Creation of approximately 3.7 acres (approximately 58% of site area) of new public open space including new destination parks under the care and control of the Boston Parks and Recreation Department.

 ECONOMIC IMPACTS + BENEFITS